AdaCore/spark2014/docs/lrm/source/packages.rst

    subprogram body rather than its Global aspect.

-8. The verification rules given for :ref:`global-aspects` also apply.
+8. The verification rules given for :ref:`Global Aspects` also apply.

 .. centered:: **Examples**